 Signs and symptoms can include fever, headache, stiff neck, cough, and shortness of breath.
 There might not be any signs or symptoms in mild cases.

 Hib can lead to meningitis (infection of the brain and spinal cord coverings); pneumonia; infections of the ears, sinuses, blood, joints, bones, and covering of the heart; brain damage; severe swelling of the throat, making it hard to breathe; and deafness.

-Children younger than 5 years of age are at greatest risk for Hib disease.
+Children younger than five years of age are at the greatest risk for Hib disease.

-Signs and symptoms include tiredness, diarrhea and vomiting, jaundice (yellow skin or eyes), and pain in muscles, joints and stomach.
-But usually there are no signs or symptoms at all.
+Signs and symptoms include tiredness, diarrhea and vomiting, jaundice (yellow skin or eyes), and muscle, joints, and stomach pain.
+But usually, there are no signs or symptoms at all.

 Hepatitis B can cause liver damage and cancer in 1 child out of 4 who are chronically infected.